okaybenji/bitbout/README.md

 # BITBOUT
 ### A single-screen, local competitive platformer

+2-4 players duke it out while trying not to fall to their doom.
+Each player has 3 lives and limited HP.
+Last man standing wins!

 Written with [Phaser](http://github.com/photonstorm/phaser), with [Subpoly](http://github.com/okaybenji/subpoly) for real-time SFX

 1. Install dependencies via **`npm install`**